porscheinformatik/sonarqube-licensecheck/README.md

 ## Configuration

 ## General Configuration
-After booting the SonarQube Server with the License-Check Plugin be found in the tab <b>Administration</b>.
+After booting the SonarQube Server with the License-Check Plugin be found in the tab <b>Administration</b> or also in the <b>Configuration -> LicenseCheck</b> drop down menu.

+### General Configuration via Administration Tab

 * Within the <b>General Settings</b> and <b>License Check</b> you find the settings for the plugin.
 * Within the general settings the plugin can be manually enabled or disabled.
 By default, it is enabled.